fosslight/hub-guide-en/tutorial/1_project/README.md

 ### <a name="comment"></a> Adding Comments
 {: .under-bar-title}
-- You can leave a comment on the project and send that comment via email to the Reviewer, Watcher, and Creator.
+- You can leave a comment on the project and send that comment via email to the Reviewer, Users granted Edit Permission, and Creator.
 - For detailed guidance, please refer to [Tips > Common > Comment](../../tips/1_common/4_comment).

 ### <a name="warning"></a> OSS Table's Warning message